Selected Readings

 World Vision International.
 Data Protection, Privacy and Security for Humanitarian & Development Programs.
 2017.

 This discussion paper identifies the opportunities and risks of the use of data for humanitarian and development programs, provides several policy frameworks on data protection, presents ethical considerations, and studies the experience of World Vision International in protecting data related to their humanitarian activities.
-The paper cites the European Union General Data Protection Regulation as an example of a framework that specifies policies for the protection of children’s rights to privacy by requiring that “children must be able to understand the privacy notices, and that online services offered for children may only process data with a guardian’s consent unless they are preventative or counselling services.”
+The paper cites the European Union General Data Protection Regulation as an example of a framework that specifies policies for the protection of children’s rights to privacy by requiring that children must be able to understand the privacy notices, and that online services offered for children may only process data with a guardian’s consent unless they are preventative or counselling services.
 To conclude, the authors acknowledge that the complexities of the contexts where humanitarian and development agencies operate “make it difficult to implement a fail-safe approach to data protection, privacy and security in its digital work.
-At the same time, it is incumbent on this sector to strive toward the highest level of integrity, ethics and technical ability to ensure the strongest possible data protection of vulnerable populations, and particularly children.”
+At the same time, it is incumbent on this sector to strive toward the highest level of integrity, ethics and technical ability to ensure the strongest possible data protection of vulnerable populations, and particularly children.

-Development Humanitarian Privacy & Security Ethics
+Development Ethics Humanitarian Privacy & Security

 View Resource